 Make sure you have All Files visible.
 Sometimes computers hide specialty formats like SVG cut files.

-Most computers will show a Chrome, Firefox, or Internet Explorer icon as the SVG file.
+Most computers will show a Chrome, Firefox, or Internet Explorer icon as the SVG file unless you have Inkscape installed and set up to label your files as SVG icons.
 I will cover understanding how to unzip and download files on your computer below.

 Once you’ve selected your file, it will appear in Design Space.
 Click the green Save button at the bottom right-hand-side.